Yes, we are now delivering to Northern Ireland.There is a £3.00 surcharge on the Shipping costs which is applied at check out.

 Can you plant the same crop in the same place every year?

-It is recommended to rotate crops every year so that diseases do not develop in the soil.
+It's recommended to rotate crops every year so that diseases don't develop in the soil.

 This is suitable for most plants and necessary for Rhododendrons and a number of other “ericaceous” plants.
 The pH is below 7.

 Has a pH above 7 and most plants except those described as “ericaceous” will grow well in it.

 Term used to describe small plants suitable for growing in rock gardens.

 A plant that germinates, grows, flowers, sets seed and dies within one growing season.